Eva L. and Joseph M. Bruening Foundation (Cuyahoga County, Ohio)

 • Eligibility Details

-• be consistent with one of the Foundation's focus areas
+• Be consistent with one of our focus areas – see Thriving Families

-• be based in Cuyahoga County (Rare exceptions may be made, on a case-by-case basis, for organizations headquartered outside the County that maintain facilities within the County, fall within our priority program areas, and serve the residents of Cuyahoga County.)
+• Be based in Cuyahoga County (Rare exceptions may be made, on a case-by-case basis, for organizations headquartered outside the County that fall within our focus areas and serve the residents of Cuyahoga County.)

-• have submitted an interim or final report on any previous grants before a new request can be considered
+• Have submitted an interim or final report on any previous grant awards before a new request can be considered

-Rare exceptions may be made, on a case-by-case basis, for organizations headquartered outside the County that maintain facilities within the County, fall within priority program areas, and serve the residents of Cuyahoga County.
+The Bruening Foundation awards grants to not-for-profit organizations based in Cuyahoga County.
+(Rare exceptions may be made, on a case-by-case basis, for organizations headquartered outside the County that fall within our focus areas and serve the residents of Cuyahoga County.)

 Deadline Details